 THE E.V.A INITIATIVE: EQUAL VEHICLES FOR ALL

 This project started with an uncomfortable truth: most cars are mainly tested on male crash test dummies.
 As a result, women are more likely to be injured.
 But not when it comes to Volvo.
-Because they have collected data since the 1970s — regardless of size, gender or body shape — their cars protect all people equally.
+Because they have collected data since the 1970s — regardless of gender or body shape — their cars protect all people equally.

 2019 marked 60 years since Volvo gave away their safety belt patent.
 Rather than celebrating history, we thought: what if we could make cars safer for everyone, once again?
 And that’s how the EVA Initiative was born.

-We gathered all Volvo’s safety research and made it available to everyone.
-But we had to make the data more human, so we created EVA who became the female embodiment of all data; a face behind the facts.
+We gathered all of Volvo’s safety research and made it available to everyone.
+But we had to make the data more human, so we created EVA who became the female embodiment of the data; a face behind the facts.
 We then showed how this inequality personally affects women with film, print, social, outdoor, and much more.

 Cannes Lions Grand Prix / Creative Strategy